 In this way, inbound marketing becomes scalable, measurable, and manageable.
-It’s not magic, and expertise and Google gravity are something you can create and manage.
+It’s not magic, but simply content strategy.
+Expertise and Google gravity are something you can create and manage.

 Inbound marketing and a pillar approach is not a replacement for the rest of your marketing strategy.
 It is simply one tool in the toolbox, but a very valuable one.
 Paid ads, PPC, and other campaigns can be structured around and because of your content.